What If My Car Insurance Lapses?

 Penalties of a Lapse in Auto Insurance

 So you’ve let your car insurance lapse.
 Now what?
 The costs of an auto insurance lapse are severe.
 Obviously, it’s illegal to drive without insurance on all public roads in the United States.
-If you get pulled over while driving without insurance, then you could face penalties like:
+If you get pulled over while driving without insurance, then you could face penalties such as:

 - Community service